simontarzi/CDE_hands_on_lab/README.md

 To learn more about the CDE CLI please visit [Using the Cloudera Data Engineering command line interface](https://docs.cloudera.com/data-engineering/cloud/cli-access/topics/cde-cli.html) in the CDE Documentation.

-## Part 4: Using the Spark Migration Tool
+## BONUS - Part 4: Using the Spark Migration Tool - DOCKER REQUIRED

 #### Summary